jasonshaw/clashdog/README.md

 ### What is this?

-When the subscription is given a complete configuration file, rule-providers will be useless, even if the `rules` are changed to `payload`, `classical` can not replace `rules`.
+When the subscription is given a complete configuration file, rule-providers will be useless, even if the `rules` are changed to `payload`, `classical` can not replace rules.
 Without modifying the premise of `config.yaml`, you can only use script, subject to starlark limited functionality, this updater was born.

 ## Getting Started